Do This One Thing To Your Fave Starchy Foods To Lower Their Calories

 Does this mean we can go to town on reheated penne and potato salad and not gain weight?
 Naturally, there’s more to it than that.
 So let’s break this resistant starch thing down a little further, shall we?

-There are several possible health rewards of resistant starch, which include:
+There are several possible health rewards of resistant starch that include:

-Providing a good source of prebiotic fiber, feeding healthy gut bacteria
+2. Providing a good source of prebiotic fiber and feeding healthy gut bacteria

 What foods are a good source of resistant starch?